Occupational Therapy OT

 What Are Occupational Therapy Job Opportunities?

-The job market for OTs has a projected growth of 11% by 2033.3 In addition to growing job opportunities, occupational therapists are able to work in various settings.
+The job market for OTs has a projected growth of 14% between 2024 and 2034, much faster than the average for all occupations.3 In addition to growing job opportunities, occupational therapists are able to work in various settings.

 The most recent data shows that most OTs work in state, local and private hospital settings.4 After hospital settings, the most common workplaces for OTs are the offices of audiologists and physical, occupational and speech therapists.